 - Static Line ratings (Interim Update)

 - Changes to existing ratings

 - Change from static to dynamic provided the new ratings are based static temperature tables using ERCOT temperature telemetry. (non-interim)

 - Cannot add a second owner

 - Cannot add any new telemetry information

 - Dynamic Line ratings (non-Interim Update)

-- o Changes to existing ratings
+- Changes to existing ratings

 - Change from dynamic to static

 - Cannot add a second owner

 - o Cannot add any new telemetry information

 - Breaker and Switch status (Interim Update)

 - Subject to ERCOT discretion.
-The preferred method is for the status tobe submitted according to the 3.10.1 timeline with the appropriate outage entry in the ERCOT Outage Scheduler.
+The preferred method is for the status to be submitted according to the 3.10.1 timeline with the appropriate outage entry in the ERCOT Outage Scheduler.
 New telemetry information is not allowed.

 - Contingency Definitions (Interim Update)

 - Subject to ERCOT discretion.
 Each request will be examined to determine feasibility.

 - RAP and SPS changes or additions (Interim Update)

 - Subject to ERCOT discretion.
 Each request will be examined to determine feasibility.

 - Net Dependable and Reactive Capability (NDCRC) values (Interim Update)

-Market Participants requesting changes to the model that are DPC-eligible shouldsubmit a NOMCR (or RARF) with the requested date and with comments in the description clearly requesting DPC consideration.
+Market Participants requesting changes to the model that are DPC-eligible should submit a NOMCR (or RARF) with the requested date and with comments in the description clearly requesting DPC consideration.
 Non-DPC data should not be included in the same NOMCR.
 A NOMCR containing DPC data values does not have to have an energization date corresponding to a Scheduled or Supplemental database load.
 ERCOT will process DPC changes and put them in production as soon as practicable.
 The Operaters of Market Participants submitting DPC NOMCRs will be contacted by ERCOT Operations to verify the DPC data prior to it being implemented in production.
-Inconsistencies in information from the respective Market Participant Operations group Formatted: Heading 3, Left, Indent: Left: -0.5", Hanging: 0.5", Don't adjust space between Latin and Asian text color: Auto
+Inconsistencies in information from the respective Market Participant Operations group may result in the DPC NOMCR being placed in an "Additional Data Required" status and returned to the submitter.